Sure Dividend

 Lowe’s generally opens a small number of new stores each year, so that is not a meaningful driver of growth.
 However, it continues to find ways to capitalize on rising housing and construction spending, and we see these as growth drivers moving forward due to still relatively low mortgage rates, whether or not the store count rises.

 The U.S. economy continues to grow, despite growth headwinds such as high inflation rates.
 Positive GDP growth is arguably the most important economic indicator for Lowe’s, as the company is highly reliant on consumer spending.
-The continued U.S. economic recovery from the 2020 coronavirus pandemic is a positive catalyst for Lowe’s.
+The continued U.S. economic growth is a positive catalyst for Lowe’s.

 Source: YCharts